 Fidelity bonding protects the cleaning-service owner-operator from theft or fraud carried out by an employee.

-This type of bonding provides financial insurance that the bid has been submitted in good faith by the contractor.
+This type of cleaning business bonding provides financial insurance that the bid has been submitted in good faith by the contractor.
 In addition, it provides assurance that the said contractor will enter into an agreement providing the appropriate services, as stated.
 These are usually required by municipalities or government agencies.

 You can learn more about surety bonds at the small business administration website.